 He’s hosted many events for the Essex Book Festival and has a passion for promoting reading among young people, starting with his own children.

 A career in finance might appear an unlikely background for a lover of books; although, government circulars do have a degree of intrigue!
 Jim brings his professional experience and enthusiasm for books to the board.
 A wide reader, he enjoys recommendations of The Times and Independent and keeps a keen eye on the Booker Prize.

 Camilla is passionate about books, being involved in publishing throughout her career.
 She has been involved in selling rights in all areas of publishing on authors and children’s brands and formerly was a director at Peters, Fraser & dunlop focusing on Estates to bring well-known names of the past back into the public consciousness.
 She has recently started her own agency called Shesto Literary.

 Pat loves books, has belonged to her book group for over 20 years, and has attended the Festival since its inception.
-A career in public relations/communications most recently as an independent consultant in the local public sector across East Anglia, London, Hertfordshire; lecturer on PR degree and diploma courses; trustee of Essex Coalition of Disabled People and Director of Purple CIC; Trustee of Theatre Arts Action Trust (TAAT); and member of Chelmsford Mildmay Rotary.
+A career in public relations/communications most recently as an independent consultant in the local public sector across East Anglia, London, Hertfordshire; lecturer on PR degree and diploma courses; Director of Purple CIC; Trustee of Theatre Arts Action Trust (TAAT); and member of Chelmsford Mildmay Rotary.

 Peter has been professionally involved with books since 1978 when he and his wife Sarah founded Red Lion Books, Colchester’s award-winning independent book shop.
 He has always believed that books and reading play a hugely important part in building a healthy and happy society and that the Essex Book Festival’s inspiring events and projects help make Essex a great place for book lovers.